opendistro-for-elasticsearch/odfe-cli/odfe-cli/README.md

-ODFE Command Line Interface (odfe-cli) is an open source tool that enables customers to manage their ODFE  clusters using CLI or command-line-shell, additionally CLI will allow customers  to configure and manage ODFE plugins configurations like **Anomaly detections**, **Alerting**, **SQL** and access **Elasticsearch** features from command line with prominence on automation.
+ODFE Command Line Interface (odfe-cli) is an open source tool that enables customers to manage their ODFE  clusters using CLI or command-line-shell, additionally CLI will allow customers  to configure and manage ODFE plugins like **Anomaly Detections**, **Alerting**, **SQL** and access **Elasticsearch** features from the command line with prominence on automation.

-With minimal configuration, ODFE CLI enables users to start executing commands that implement functionality equivalent and much more that provided by Kibana from the command prompt in your favorite terminal programs.
-As a programmer or an admin, you will constantly want to perform ad hoc operations-things that Kibana may not support.
+With minimal configuration, odfe-cli enables users to execute commands runs from Kibana as well as additional ad hoc commands used to manage an Elasticsearch cluster.

-ODFE CLI is better suited when you want to quickly combine a couple of commands to perform a task.
-These commands are powerful and concise.
-And, because shell commands can be combined into script files , one can build sequence of commands to automate operations that they do often.
+odfe-cli is better suited when you want to quickly combine a couple of commands to perform a task.
+These commands are powerful and concise. ecause shell commands can be strung together in scripts, a user can easily build a complex sequence of commands to automate frequently run operations.

 ## To start developing odfe-cli
-if you want to build odfe-cli right way, follow the steps below

-## Minimum Requirements
+### Minimum Requirements

 odfe-cli shares the same [minimum requirements](https://github.com/golang/go/wiki/MinimumRequirements#minimum-requirements) as Go: